HSAs Feature Cost Savings Opportunities For Businesses, Employees

-Another factor that complicates the decision to adopt an HSA plan is the varying health circumstances existing in any workforce.
-Few individuals or families are similarly situated from a health care perspective, so the decision to move to HSAs will have varying financial impacts on the workforce.
+Another factor that complicates the decision of whether to adopt an HSA plan is the varying health circumstances existing in any workforce.
+Few individuals or families are similarly situated from a health care perspective.
+Therefore, the decision to move to HSAs will have varying financial impacts on the workforce.
 Expensive maintenance drugs without generic alternatives and age-related health conditions are just some examples of circumstances causing certain families or individuals to spend more on health care.
 Heavy consumers of health care will not find much appealing about any plan utilizing high deductible insurance because it means they may have to spend more of their own money to pay for health care.

-One of the latest trends in health benefits planning is offering different health plan alternatives and allowing employees to choose among plans, which have varying levels of coverage and premium.
+One of the latest trends in health benefits planning is to offer several health plan alternatives to allow each employee the freedom to choose among available plans.
+This option features varying levels of coverage and premiums.
 An HSA plan may work very well in this scenario as the lowest cost alternative.
-It would be the plan of choice for the youngest, healthiest, and likely single, employees.
-Additionally, because HSAs involve the creation of accounts similar to 401(k) accounts, another issue that must be addressed when considering the adoption of an HSA plan is the selection of the custodian of the individual plan accounts and the resulting quality of custodial and investment service alternatives.
+It is likely to be the plan of choice for your youngest and healthiest (and likely single) employees.
+Additionally, because HSAs involve the creation of accounts similar to 401(k) accounts, another issue that must be addressed when considering the adoption of an HSA plan is the selection of a custodian for individual plan accounts and the resulting quality of custodial and investment service alternatives.

-In addition to HSAs, other types of plans that should be considered in any comprehensive search for the best solution are cafeteria plans with flexible spending accounts and health reimbursement arrangements, so-called HRA plans.
-In certain situations, the best solution may be some combination of these plans.
+In addition to HSAs, other types of plans that should be considered in any comprehensive search for the best solution are cafeteria plans with flexible spending accounts and health reimbursement arrangements, so-called Health Reimbursement Arrangement (HRA) plans.
+In certain situations, the best solution may be a combination of these plans.
 Although these plans are not mutually exclusive, there are restrictions on the benefits that can be packaged together when these plans are combined.
-As CPAs, we are uniquely qualified to evaluate the financial impact of competing alternatives on the employer and its employees.
-We look forward to working with our clients and their health insurance professionals in addressing the critical problem of escalating health care costs.
+A plan advisor can help you determine the right approach for your specific situation.